LiamMarrinan/Latin102/Composition2.md

 Your second sentence should express that she sent her servant to bring to Hercules a garment dipped in the blood of the centaur Nessus, which she thought was a love potion.

->Ea famulum misit ad dandum vestem, sanguinem centarui Nessi imbuitur, herculi, ❌ **What is the constrution of *sanguinem* here?
+>Ea famulum misit ad dandum vestem, sanguine centauri Nessi imbuitur, herculi, ❌ **What is the constrution of *sanguinem* here?

 **Correction  sanguinem is in the accusitive case as they are what the arrows were dipped into**   ❌ **Accusative case won't work to express that idea.**